Stand Up Paddle Boarding in Oregon

 The Little Deschutes River is also affected, with impoundments upstream at Crescent Reservoir resulting in minimal winter flows.

-Located just 15 minutes from Eugene, Fern Ridge Reservoir is the largest lake in the Willamette Valley and offers calm waters and scenic views along an incredible wildlife area, making it ideal for a SUP excursion.
+Located just 15 minutes from Eugene, Fern Ridge Reservoir is the largest lake in the Willamette Valley and offers calm waters and scenic views along an incredible wildlife area, making it ideal for a stand up paddle board excursion.

 The reservoir was created by a dam that was completed in 1941 that helps with flood control, which also allows paddlers to watch fish migrate around the dam in early summer and early fall.

 The body of water is fed by the Long Tom River and Coyote Creek as well as Amazon Creek.
-From your SUP, you can gaze up at the gorgeous mountains in the distance while being surrounded by nature at its finest.
+From your paddle board, you can gaze up at the gorgeous mountains in the distance while being surrounded by nature at its finest.

-The Tualatin River is a relatively slow, meandering river that is ideal SUP spot for beginner paddlers and families.
+The Tualatin River offers some relatively slow, meandering river paddling that is an ideal paddle board spot for beginner paddlers and the entire family.
+It's a great waterway for long distance paddling on touring paddle boards.

 Oregon boasts of plenty hidden gems that are ideal for an unmatched paddle boarding experience.
-Just remember that Oregon typically has two seasons: rain and summer so be sure to pack accordingly!
+Just remember that Oregon typically has two seasons: rain and summer so be sure to pack your stand up paddle board gear accordingly!